A communication plan is a document that enables you to outline how you are going to effectively deliver a message to the appropriate stakeholders.

 Major milestone meetings

 While at the meeting, review the agenda, present the deliverables to the team, answer or discuss issues that may arise, and make plans for the next steps that should be taken.
-You can also incorporate what will happen immediately after the meeting, like emailing attendees the meeting notes and identifying deliverables what has deliverables have been approved.
+You can also incorporate what will happen immediately after the meeting, like emailing attendees the meeting notes and identifying deliverables that have been approved.

 Daily emails